-Similarly, as described above in the "Groundwater Quality Monitoring" section, 15 percent of sampled square mile sections (i.e., sections containing wells for which sampling information is available) had a maximum nitrate level above applicable water quality objectives.
-While the lack of historical data prevents the Board from being able to determine whether the groundwater represented by these wells are considered "high quality" with respect to nitrates, because it is unknown when the degradation occurred, available data show that currently existing quality of certain water bodies is better than the water quality objectives; for example, deeper groundwaters, represented by municipal supply wells, are generally high quality with respect to pesticides and nitrates.
+While the lack of historical data prevents the Board from being able to determine whether the groundwater represented by these wells are considered "high quality" with respect to nitrates, because it is unknown when the degradation occurred, available data show that currently existing quality of certain water bodies is better than the water quality objectives.
+For example, deeper groundwaters, represented by municipal supply wells, are generally high quality with respect to pesticides and nitrates.
 Degradation of such waters can be permitted only consistent with the state and federal antidegradation policies.

-Given the significant variation in conditions over the broad areas covered by this Order, any application of the antidegradation requirements must account for the fact that at least some of the waters into which agricultural discharges will occur are high quality waters (for some constituents).
-Further, the Order provisions should also account for the fact that even where a water body is not high quality (such that discharge into that water body is not subject to the antidegradation policy), the Board should, under State Water Board precedent, impose limitations more stringent than the objectives set forth in the Basin Plan, if those limits can be met by "best efforts."
+Given the significant variation in conditions over the broad areas covered by the GDA Order, any application of the antidegradation requirements must account for the fact that at least some of the waters into which agricultural discharges will occur are high quality groundwater (for some constituents).
+Further, the GDA Order provisions should also account for the fact that even where a water body is not high quality (such that discharge into that water body is not subject to the antidegradation policy), the Board should, under State Water Board precedent, impose limitations more stringent than the objectives set forth in the Basin Plan, if those limits can be met by "best efforts."

-Consistency with BPTC and the "Best Efforts" Approach
+C. Consistency with BPTC and the "Best Efforts" Approach

-Due to the numerous commodities being grown on irrigated agricultural lands and varying hydrogeologic conditions within the Western San Joaquin River Watershed, identification of a specific technology or treatment device as BPTC or "best efforts" has not been accomplished.
-By contrast, there are a variety of technologies that have been shown to be effective in protecting water quality.
-For example, Chapter 5 of the Irrigated Lands Program Existing Conditions Report (ECR) describes that there are numerous management practices that Members could implement to achieve water quality protection goals.
+Due to the numerous commodities being grown, the different water management systems in place and the regional nature of the problem, identification of a specific technology or treatment device as BPTC or "best efforts" has not been accomplished.
 The Central Valley Water Board recognizes that there is often site-specific, crop-specific, and regional variability that affects the selection of appropriate management practices, as well as design constraints and pollution-control effectiveness of various practices.
+In addition, the Board recognizes that the gains made in previous years in the area served by the GBP are a result of a combination of individual grower improvements, improvements made at the district level, and regional efforts.